FacelitateEngineering/.github/profile/README.md

 ## Hi there 👋
 Facelitate is a Hong Kong based Facial Capture Technology startup.
+We experiment with different new tech to improve studio and home performance capturing.
 <!--

 **Here are some ideas to get you started:**